sodascience/workshop_ossc/README.md

-# Supercomputing with R for Social Scientists
+# Cluster computing with R for Social Scientists

 This repository contains the code and presentation of the workshop on parallel computing & cluster computing using R in collaboration with SURF.
-More information & sign-up can be found on the website [here](https://www.surf.nl/en/agenda/supercomputing-for-social-scientists-with-r).
+More information & sign-up can be found on the website [here](https://www.surf.nl/en/agenda/cluster-computing-for-social-scientists-with-r).

 ![image](img/abm.png)